Gaston900/PSArcadeForever/README.md

 ===================
 It is called Project Shadow Arcade Forever+, it is a project that began in the middle of 2016, it is currently being used as a base system of version 0.245.21 [HBMAME](https://hbmame.1emulation.com/), it focuses on combining the [ARCADE64](https://arcade.mameworld.info/) + [HBMAME](https://hbmame.1emulation.com/) source code in order to achieve unique control systems had all the features in a single version, but to achieve all this it has been going through many stages of development, demo, prototype, beta until being able to get an official version.

-I am only giving support for the Windows XP, Windows 7, Windows 8, Windows 10 and Windows 11 operating systems, for the 86/64 bit cpu of the compatible microprocessors.
+I am only supporting the operating systems, Windows 7, Windows 8, Windows 10 and Windows 11.

 Games that have not been included:
 ----------------------------------